Have you ever wondered how to get ink out of fabric, clothes or upholstery once you've found it on your items?

 If your fabric machine washable, then throw your fabric in the washing machine and launder as usual.
 But if your fabric, not machine washable so hand wash it.

-Hope now you can remove ink from your different types of fabric at home.
+Hope now you know about how to get ink out of fabric & you can remove ink from your different types of fabric at home.
 Always make sure you read your fabric cleaning code to avoid any damage.
 Try to deal with ink stain as quickly as possible.